The strip overfills with cars as students struggle to find parking.

 “We’ve always had more demand than spaces available,” said Henterson Carlisle, the Associate Principal in charge of parking allocations.
-“We would probably need another fifty spots for every senior and junior who wants one to get one.”
+“We would probably need the line machines to make another fifty spots for every senior and junior who wants one to get one.”

 In the spring of 2018, there was significant student outreach to the city government pushing for a change in school policy, specifically regarding opening adjacent neighborhoods for parking.
-Class of 2018’s Senior Class Treasurer Katie Brodsky brought a petition with six hundred signatures—almost half the MIHS student body—to the Mercer Island City Council, asking for a solution.
+Class of 2018’s Senior Class Treasurer Katie Brodsky brought a petition with 600 signatures – almost half the MIHS student body – to the Mercer Island City Council, asking for a solution.

 So, what have the people in charge of parking done about this issue?
 Unfortunately, not much.
 If students like Brodsky want to expand school parking options they are looking in the wrong place.
 The Mercer Island City Council is not responsible for school district transportation policy; that responsibility lies with the district, or, more specifically, its School Board, Transportation Department, and Superintendent Colosky.

 “The School District is the lead public agency in managing parking requirements on and around District properties,” Mercer Island Mayor Debbie Bertlin said.
 “Should the District feel it needs additional parking, and is unable to accommodate it onsite, the District could then reach out the City to explore solutions.
 At this time the District has not asked the City to meet and discuss the parking situation around MIHS.”